London Boat Show diversifies into art and jewels

 "It is not a reflection of the show, that is purely a reflection of the UK economy and the UK marine market."

-Taking the place of boat builders are luxury cars, watches, a contemporary fine art gallery, jewellery and a home cinema.
+Taking the place of boat builders are luxury cars, watches, a contemporary fine art gallery, jewelry and a home cinema.
 A rare diamonds investment company has also moved effortlessly alongside the champagne bars.

 "SCHOOL FEES OR A BOAT"